-On November 12, 2021, we completed our initial public offering (the "IPO") of 4,337,349 units, at a price to the public of \$4.15 per unit, with each unit consisting of one share of common stock and a publicly-traded warrant to purchase one share of common stock, before underwriting discounts and commissions.
-The publicly-traded warrants initially had an exercise price per share of \$5.1875, equal to 125% of the initial public offering price per unit in the IPO.
-Due to our subsequent private placement of common stock and common stock purchase warrants at a purchase price of \$4.97 for one share and 1.25 warrants combined (See "- Private Placement" below), after attributing a warrant value of \$0.125, the exercise price per share of the publicly-traded warrants was reduced to \$4.81375 as of December 10, 2021.
-The publicly-traded warrants are immediately exercisable and expire on the fifth anniversary of the original issuance date.

-We also granted the underwriters a 45-day option to purchase up to an additional 650,602 shares of common stock and/or publicly-traded warrants to purchase up to 650,602 shares of common stock at the IPO price less the underwriting discounts, representing fifteen percent (15%) of the units sold in the IPO.
+On November 12, 2021, we completed our initial public offering (the "IPO") of 4,337,349 units, at a price to the public of \$4.15 per unit, with each unit consisting of one share of common stock and a warrant to purchase one share of common stock, before underwriting discounts and commissions.
+Each whole share of common stock exercisable pursuant to the warrants initially had an exercise price per share of \$5.1875, equal to 125% of the initial public offering price per unit in the IPO.
+Due to our subsequent private placement of common stock and common stock purchase warrants at a purchase price of \$4.97 for one share and 1.25 warrants combined, after attributing a warrant value of \$0.125, the exercise price per share of the IPO warrants was reduced to \$4.81375 as of December 10, 2021.
+The warrants are immediately exercisable and expire on the fifth anniversary of the original issuance date.
+We also granted the underwriters a 45-day option to purchase up to an additional 650,602 shares of common stock at the IPO price less the underwriting discounts, representing fifteen percent (15%) of the units sold in the IPO.

-At the closing of the IPO, the representative of the underwriters fully exercised its option to purchase an additional 650,602 shares of common stock and 650,602 publicly-traded warrants.
-Therefore, we sold 4,987,951 shares of common stock and 4,987,951 publicly-traded warrants for total gross proceeds of approximately \$20.7 million.
+At the closing of the IPO, the representative of the underwriters fully exercised its option to purchase an additional 650,602 shares of common stock and 650,602 warrants.
+Therefore, we sold 4,987,951 shares of common stock and 4,987,951 warrants for total gross proceeds of \$20,699,997.
+After deducting underwriter commissions, discounts and non-accountable expenses of \$1,759,500 and other offering expenses of approximately \$995,845, we received net proceeds of approximately \$17,944,652.